skip to main |

 - Ephesians 5:2-5 Holman Christian Standard Bible

 The final thing I can think of is imagery.
 What images am I allowing to pollute my mind?
-But imagining the things I imagine, what am I choosing to focus on?
+But imagining the things I imagine, what am I choosing to focus on?28 But I tell you, everyone who looks at a woman to lust for her has already committed adultery with her in his heart.

 - Matthew 5:28 Holman Christian Standard Bible